vtejapy/linux-notes/content/shared_storage_iscsi.md

     cat /mnt/date.log
     Sat Jan 27 18:51:06 CET 2018

-This demonstrate the usage of multipath in iSCSI.
+This demonstrate a simple usage of multipath in iSCSI.